Dumblevor/hackertrees_front/README.md

 It was a great project and there is a trove of features that can be added to make it a proper product, from enhanced posts & comments to accommodate different content, tagging users and everything else we are used to having in a social network.

 Working as a team was good fun and can get a lot done when the group is in sync.
-I personally learned quite a bit about react, router, state and bulma on this project.
+I personally learned quite a bit about react, router, state and bulma on this project, building up on our previous react site.

-The implemented features really expanded on my previous knowledge to work with state.
+There is quite a bit that goes into a site like this one, though the basics are to get or send data to and from the backend.

 The final version of the newsfeed:
 ![newsfeed](./readme-assets/final-social.png)